wtyeung/n8n-nodes-memory-redis-isolated/README.md

 - **Queue Mode Essential**: Solves the critical issue where simple memory nodes fail in queue mode with multiple workers.
 Redis provides shared persistent storage accessible by all workers.
 - **Workflow Isolation**: Chat histories are isolated per workflow using hashed workflow IDs
-- **Dedicated Credentials**: Uses its own credential type, not shared with regular Redis operation nodes.
-This prevents users from using the same credential to list keys or access other workflows' memory data via Redis operation nodes.
+- **Enhanced Security with Dedicated Credentials**: Unlike the built-in Redis Chat Memory node, this node uses its own credential type that is NOT compatible with Redis operation nodes.
+This prevents users from using the same credential with a Redis node to run `KEYS *` or `GET` commands to list and read other workflows' chat history.
+The built-in Redis Chat Memory shares credentials with Redis operation nodes, creating a potential security risk.
 - **Session Management**: Supports session TTL and context window length
 - **Secure**: Workflow IDs are hashed (SHA-256) and only the first 10 characters are used as prefix